-Liz is Lecturer in Psychiatry at Cardiff University, where she is one of the Principal Investigators of the National Centre for Mental Health (NCMH) and a senior member of the Mood Disorders Research Group.
+Liz is a Senior Lecturer in Psychological Medicine at Cardiff University, where she is one of the Principal Investigators of the National Centre for Mental Health (NCMH) and a senior member of the Mood Disorders Research Group.

 She qualified with a BA (Hons) in Psychology and Sociology in 2001 and went on to work as a Research Associate in the Department of Psychiatry at the University of Birmingham.
 Here she was involved in research into the causes of unipolar depression.
 She commenced her PhD in Psychiatric Genetics in 2004, researching the clinical phenotype of unipolar and bipolar affective disorders.
 After being awarded her PhD in 2008 she continued her work on mood disorders as a post-doctoral researcher at Cardiff University.